 Another reason to apply early is that you can get lower premiums by opting for a longer elimination period.
 The elimination period is the amount of time between acceptance and when the coverage kicks in.
 A 90-day period means you will have to pay for long-term care costs for three months before insurance takes over payments.
 However, if you are in good health, this wait will not be an issue, and you can get the lowest possible premium.

-You can buy long-term care insurance directly from an insurer or a broker or agent.
+You can buy long-term care insurance directly from an insurer, broker, or agent.
 You can apply without committing to purchase a policy, so you can fill out several applications and compare premiums and coverage before accepting the best option.

 The application process will include providing personal and health-related information and selecting the type of coverage you want.
 You then wait for an answer from the insurer.